 Founders: Abhishek Sinha, Deepak Parihar, Abhinav Sinha, and Shruti Sonali

 The company is the leading plant-based meat brand in India.
 They sell Vegetarian Biryani, Keema, Indian curries, etc. with a shelf life of about a year.

-Founded in 2016, Udaipur-based company is also one of the first from India to start exporting their products to international markets like Canada, Dubai, Singapore, etc.
+Founded in 2016, the Udaipur-based company is also one of the first from India to start exporting its products to international markets like Canada, Dubai, Singapore, etc.